Preserving Besov (fractional Sobolev) energies under sphericalization and flattening: Introduction

 Using a weighted version of the measure from~\cite{LiShan}, Bj\"orn--Bj\"orn--Li~\cite{BBLi} showed that (again under suitable assumptions) sphericalization preserves \p-harmonic functions.
 This was then applied to study the Dirichlet problem and boundary regularity for such functions on unbounded open sets.
 All the above papers (\cite{BBLi}, \cite{DL1}, \cite{DL2}, \cite{LiShan} and~\cite{Wildrick}) used the sphericalization and flattening functions from~\cite{BonkKleiner02} and~\cite{BuckleyHerronXie}.

 Gibara--Shan\-mu\-ga\-lin\-gam~\cite{GibaraShan} considered a sphericalization similar to the one in \cite{BaloghBuckley}, but with the sphericalizing function depending on the distance to the boundary of a uniform domain, instead of a single base point.
 They showed that uniformity is preserved in this type of sphericalization.
 This same idea was further developed by Gibara--Korte--Shan\-mu\-ga\-lin\-gam~\cite{GibaraKorteShan}, where they also defined a new measure on the deformed space.
-They showed that the transformed measure is doubling and the transformed domain supports a Poincar\'e inequality and used this to solve the \p-Dirichlet problem for Besov boundary data.
+They showed that the transformed measure is doubling and the transformed domain supports a Poincar\'e inequality, and used this to solve the \p-Dirichlet problem for Besov boundary data.

 Most of these papers rely on pathconnectedness of the original space (or even stronger assumptions such as Poincar\'e inequalities).
 Due to the nonlocal nature of the Besov space this is not required here.
 We instead assume the much weaker assumption of uniform perfectness at $b$ (for radii $r \ge m_0$).
-In fact, totally disconnected fractal type sets are natural objects for our study.
-The smoothness exponent $\theta$ in the Besov energy \eqref{eq-Besov-seminorm-intro} on such sets can even be greater than 1, while in connected spaces such as $\R^n$, this would force functions in $B^\theta_p$ to be constant.
+In fact, many fractal type sets are natural objects for our study.
+The smoothness exponent $\theta$ in the Besov energy \eqref{eq-Besov-seminorm-intro} on such sets can even be greater than 1.
+In doubling metric measure spaces supporting a certain Sobolev--Poincar\'e inequality, such as $\R^n$, this would force functions in $B^\theta_p$ (defined by \eqref{eq-def-Besov-spc}) to be constant (see Theorem~1.6 and Corollary~1.8 in Kumagai--Shan\-mu\-ga\-lin\-gam--Shimizu~\cite{KSS25}).

+At the same time, there are plenty of spaces (even rectifiably connected ones) for which the Besov spaces $B^\theta_p$ are nontrivial for some $\theta>1$.
+More precisely, letting

+where $B^\theta_{p,\infty}$ is the Besov--Lipschitz (Korevaar--Schoen) space, it follows from \eqref{eq-comp-B-KS} below that $\theta_p = s_p$.
+For the Sierpi\'nski carpet, Theorem~1.4 in Murugan--Shimizu~\cite{MurShi} shows that